jottocraft/dtps/docs/refrence/functions.md

 ### dtps.render()
 Called by dtps.init when all checks have passed, erases all PowerSchool HTML & CSS and injects the DTPS UI.
 Also used to do other startup things like fetch scripts and changelog info.

+### dtps.logGrades()
+Called when [dtps.masterStream](https://dtps.readthedocs.io/en/latest/refrence/functions/#dtpsmasterstreamdoneloading) is done loading and grade trend is enabled.
+Fetches stored grade trend data, adds grades from the current day if not included already.